 Since Adobe will no longer be supporting Flash Player after December 31, 2020 and Adobe will block Flash content from running in Flash Player beginning January 12, 2021, Adobe strongly recommends all users immediately uninstall Flash Player to help protect their systems.

 This time we are going to look at how we can silently uninstall Adobe Flash Player from all of our computers.
 This walk-thru assumes that you have PDQ Deploy.
-If you don't have it, go download it.
-It's free for crying out loud!
+If you don't have it,

 If you are looking to save some time, you can skip steps one and two and download the flash uninstaller right from our Package Library.
 You won't even have to worry about it being 32 or 64 bit anymore.